Discoveries in the Judaean Desert: Interim period - Controversy

-Reorganization under international team
+Reorganization - New international team

 Soon after this period of controversy, Emanuel Tov, of Hebrew University in Jerusalem, took over as editor in chief.
 Under the editorship of Tov, in the early 1990s, the international publishing team was reorganized and enlarged.
 The reorganization involved support from the Israel Antiquities Authority.
 During the peak of the publication project, in the 1990s, the international team consisted of ninety-eight scholars.
 In the ten years leading up to 2001 Dr. Tov and his team issued 28 volumes.

 1992 saw the release of Discoveries in the Judaean Desert, volume 9: Qumran Cave 4.IV: Palaeo-Hebrew and Greek Biblical Manuscripts, edited by W. Skehan, E. Ulrich, and J. E. Sanderson.
 The volume included biblical manuscripts in Paleo-Hebrew and Greek.
 It was the first official publication of biblical scrolls from cave 4.

 1994 saw the release of 3 volumes.
 Discoveries in the Judaean Desert, volume 10: Qumran Cave 4, V. Miqṣat Ma῾ase ha-Torah, edited by Elisha Qimron and John Strugnell, included a calendar of Sabbaths and holidays, issues of legal interpretation, and a final hortatory section.
 The manuscript does, according to the editors, throw light upon late Second Temple Judaism.
 Discoveries in the Judaean Desert, volume 12: Qumran Cave 4.VII: Genesis to Numbers, edited by E. Ulrich, F. M. Cross, and others, contained the first 4 books of the Pentateuch, and marked the start of the publication of scrolls written in Hebrew.
 It also included 4QExod–Levf, one of the oldest manuscripts of the Qumran findings.
 The volume also presented the conflicting views of editor Emanuel Tov, who proposed a local-text theory, and editor Frank Moore Cross, who proposed a multiple-text theory.Discoveries in the Judaean Desert, volume 13: Qumran Cave 4.VIII: Parabiblical Texts, Part 1, edited by H. Attridge and others, included fragments of Jubilees; Reworked Pentateuch; Prayer of Enosh; ParaKings; Paraphrase of Genesis and Exodus.
 The foreword of Volume 13 announced changes in the publishing plan.
 Volumes were now to be published according their literary genre.

 1995 saw the release of two volumes.
 Discoveries in the Judaean Desert, volume 14: Qumran Cave 4.IX: Deuteronomy, Joshua, Judges, Kings, edited by E. Ulrich, Frank Moore Cross, and others, included fragments of Deuteronomy, Joshua, Judges, and Kings.
 The Qumran texts established a few minor readings that differed from the Masoretic text.
 Discoveries in the Judaean Desert, volume 19: Qumran Cave 4.XIV, Parabiblical Texts, Part 2, edited by M. Broshi and others, in consultation with James VanderKam, included fragmentary parabiblical texts, such as Tobit; apocryphal compositions of Moses; apocryphal compositions of Jeremia; pseudepigraphical work of Ezekiel; lists of false prophets and nethinim; admonition, discourse, exposition on the flood; Exodus/conquest tradition; the patriarchs; general narratives; unclassified fragments; and a text mentioning Zedekiah.